Flu Vaccine due October 31, 2020

 Q. CAN I GET THE SEASONAL FLU EVEN THOUGH I GOT A FLU VACCINE THIS YEAR?

 A. Yes.
 There is still a possibility you could get the flu even if you were vaccinated.
 The ability of the flu vaccine to protect a person depends on a variety of factors, but it is important to remember that the vaccine can protect many people and prevent flu-related complications.

-A. You may request a reasonable accomodation of the flu immunization requirement on the basis of a medical contraindication to the flu immunization or a religious practice or creed that prohibits immunization.
-Reasonable accomodation does not exempt you from our annual influenza prevention program, but rather is an alternate method of compliance in place of the influenza immunizations.
-Reasonable accomodation requests are reviewed on a case-by-case basis and must be presented with supporting documentation.
+A. You may request an exemption on the basis of a medical contraindication to the flu immunization or a religious practice or creed that prohibits immunization.
+This does not exempt you from our annual influenza prevention program, but rather is an alternate method of compliance in place of the influenza immunizations.
+Exemptions requests are reviewed on a case-by-case basis and must be presented with supporting documentation.
+Appropriate exemption forms may be requested from Human Resources.
 You may request additional information from Human Resources or Student Health Services.

 For additional information regarding the flu vaccine, visit CDC.gov or contact Student Health Services.